josevnz/rpm_query/Packaging an application that can query the RPM database with Python.md

 # Packaging and installing the distribution

 Now that you're ready to deploy your application, you can package it, copy its wheel file, and then install it in a new virtual environment.
-But first, you need to define a very important file: `setup.py`, which is used by [setuptools](https://opensource.com/article/21/11/packaging-python-setuptools).
+First, you need to define a very important file: `setup.py`, which is used by [setuptools](https://opensource.com/article/21/11/packaging-python-setuptools).

 The most important sections in the file below are: